 - If you pay a flat monthly rate, compare with market rates in 2020 to review options.

 - With Google AI machine learning to do more of the heavy lifting on your account it will tick over day to day.
 An hourly rate could give you more resourcing flexibility, with peace of mind that your account has the attention as needed, along with the required skills.

 We have comparisons of pricing models, types of agencies, as well as types of management contracts in more depth in this article below.

 Does the agency terms of service tie you into a long term contract.

-Do your agency provide a 30-day monthly subscription that is renewed each month at your discretion, or do they want to tie you into a long term contract?
-Their is an increasing trend for agencies to always be able to earn you as a client with month to month results.
+Does your agency provide a 30-day monthly subscription that is renewed each month at your discretion, or do they want to tie you into a long term contract?
+There is an increasing trend for agencies to be able to earn you as a client with month to month results.